Oluwasegun-AA/md-generator/README.md

 ## Installation
 `npm install md-generator` or globally using `npm install -g md-generator`
-- you can interact with the package from the npm registry without installing using `npm md-generator [command] [options]`
+- you can interact with the package from the npm registry without installing using `npx md-generator [command] [options]`

 ## Usage
 install globally using